Data Breach Prevention: 14 Tactics, Techniques & Tools

 2. Encrypt Data at Rest and in Transit

 Encrypting your company’s data, wherever it is stored and however it moves, can be daunting.
-However, encryption ensures that sensitive information remains unreadable (and thus protected) without a specific key.
-Robust encryption algorithms start with an Advanced Encryption Standard (AES) and a unique 256-bit key.
+However, encryption ensures sensitive information remains unreadable (and thus protected) without a specific key.
+Strong encryption algorithms start with an Advanced Encryption Standard (AES) and a unique 256-bit key.

 3. Regularly Update and Patch Systems

-If you are still not convinced, consider the 2017 Equifax data breach caused by a failure to patch a known vulnerability.
+If you are still unconvinced, consider the 2017 Equifax data breach caused by a failure to patch a known vulnerability.
 147 million user accounts suffered from that breach!

 4. Use Data Loss Prevention (DLP) Tools

-DLP tools also enforce security policies in the context of user behavior and regulatory requirements – which companies often overlook or underestimate regarding the impact/cost of effects.
-A great DLP solution provides detailed reports to specific stakeholders and analytics that naturally lead to actionable insights defined by the organization.
-These tools are an easy-to-implement way to avoid breaches, operational stops and prevent reputation damage.
+DLP tools also enforce security policies in the context of user behavior and regulatory requirements – which companies often overlook or underestimate in terms of impact/cost of impact.
+A great DLP solution will provide detailed reports to specific stakeholders and analytics that naturally lead to actionable insights, as defined by the organization.
+These tools are an easy-to-implement way to avoid a breach, operational stops, and reputation damage.

 5. Conduct Regular Security Assessments

-Conducting regular security risk assessments is an obvious suggestion, but many organizations do not treat this tactic seriously enough.
+Conducting regular security risk assessments is not just a suggestion, it’s a proactive measure that can significantly reduce your organization’s vulnerability to cyberattacks.
 In 2023, Gartner offered a simple insight: organizations that conducted regular security risk assessments experienced 50% fewer successful cyberattacks relative to those companies that didn’t.

 These regular assessments must focus on vulnerability scanning and penetration testing.
 Vulnerability scanning fundamentally detects flaws in your security systems and ideally prioritizes swift remediation.
 Penetration testing, conducted by hackers for hire who have experience poking at security systems, simulates a range of real-world attacks to uncover vulnerabilities that automated scans might miss.